platformsh/platformsh-docs/src/development/local/lando.md

 ## Downloading data from Platform.sh into Lando

 In most cases downloading data from Platform.sh and loading it into Lando is straightforward.
-If you have a single MySQL database then the following two commands, run from your application root, will download a compressed database snapshot and load it into the local Lando database container (and give you a cheap backup of the database in the process).
+If you have a single MySQL database then the following two commands, run from your application root, will download a compressed database backup and load it into the local Lando database container.

 ```bash
 platform db:dump --gzip -f database.sql.gz